dotchev/messaging/kafka/consumer-group/README.md

 ```sh
 docker-compose start consumer
 ```
-Notice that the consumer continue from the point it left.
+Notice that the consumer resumes from the point it left.
 It receives in a batch the messages that were published while it was down.
 So the consumer is able to catch up quickly with the producer.